Ayub Khawar

 Ayub Khawar is a Pakistani poet, author, and television director.
 He directed many of the TV serials for Pakistan Television including Khawaja and Son, Fishaar, Din, Qasmi Kahani, Gharib-e-Shehar, Pataal and Gulzar Classics.

 He is the author of more than 50 books.
-He also has been nominated two times at the Lux Style Awards for Best TV Director.
+He has also been nominated twice for Best TV Director at Lux Style Awards.

 Early life

 Khawar was born in Chakwal on 12 June 1948.
 He got his earlier education from there and went on to Karachi for higher studies.
 He got his Masters degree in Urdu literature from the University of Karachi.

 As he finished his basic education in Chakwal, his father was serving in the Pakistan Army in Karachi at that time.
 He was asked to come to Karachi by his father to live with him.
 Khawar ended up finishing all his higher education in Karachi.

 Career

 Television career

 His career in mass media spans over four decades, from 1976 to 2004 during which he served as head of projects, television producer, and director on Satellite and Terrestrial TV channels.
 Some of his directorial projects include Khawaja and Son (1985), Din (1992), Nashaib (1995), Qasmi Kahani (1995), Gharib-e-Shehar (1999), Pataal (2004), and Gulzar Classics (2009).

 In 2022, he is serving as the project head of the popular comedy talk show Mazaaq Raat, which broadcasts on Dunya News.
 He is now settled in Lahore.